HMS Hydra (1871): Armament

 The ships mounted a pair of 10-inch rifled muzzle-loading guns in each turret.
 The shell of the 10 in gun weighed 407 lb while the gun itself weighed 18 LT.
 The gun had a muzzle velocity of 1365 ft/s and was credited with the ability to penetrate a nominal 12.9 in of wrought iron armour at 100 yd.
 The guns could fire both solid shot and explosive shells.
 They were mounted on carriages that used hydraulic jacks to elevate and depress the guns.

 Armour

 The Cyclops-class ships had a complete waterline belt of wrought iron that was 8 in thick amidships and thinned to 6 in at the ends.
 The superstructure and conning tower was fully armoured, the reason it was called a breastwork, with 8–9 in of wrought iron.
 The gun turrets had 10 inches on their faces and 9 inches on the sides and rear.
 All of the vertical armour was backed by 9–11 in of teak.
 The decks were 1.5 in thick.

 Construction

-HMS Hydra was laid down on 5 September 1870 by the Robert Napier and Sons in Govan.
+Hydra was laid down on 5 September 1870 by the Robert Napier and Sons in Govan.
 She was launched on 28 December 1871 and commissioned in August 1872.
 The ship was towed to Devonport that same month for what proved to be a very lengthy fitting out period that was not completed on 31 May 1876.
 Cyclops cost £194,334 to build.